This was our 46th conference.

 This tune comes from Decker’s part of the world, Sleat in Skye, and his Henderson drones previously belonged to the local blacksmith in Ardvasar who crafted this MacDonald Crest which hangs on the door of his forge today.

 Decker told a story about it which will be in the full conference proceedings, including video.
-These will appear in due course.

 At the AGM the President reported the continuing good health of the Society, and that we are looking at further ways of disbursing funds in pursuit of our aims.
 Some doubts were expressed about the diminishing numbers at the conference, with a mood that something different is needed next year.
 Alan Forbes and Robert Wallace were re-elected to the General Committee.